Endocarditis is a life-threatening inflammation of the inner lining of your heart's chambers and valves (endocardium).

 Know the signs and symptoms of endocarditis.
 See your doctor immediately if you develop any signs or symptoms, especially a fever that won't go away, unexplained fatigue, any type of skin infection, or open cuts or sores that don't heal properly.

-Electrocardiogram (ECG).
-While an ECG isn't specifically used to diagnose endocarditis, it can show your doctor if something is affecting your heart's electrical activity.
+Electrocardiogram (ECG or EKG).
+An ECG is used to measure the timing and duration of your heartbeats.
+It isn't specifically used to diagnose endocarditis, but it can show your doctor if something is affecting your heart's electrical activity.
 During an ECG, sensors that can detect your heart's electrical activity are attached to your chest, arms and legs.
-This test is used to measure the timing and duration of each electrical phase in your heartbeat.

 Chest X-ray.
-X-ray images help your doctor see the condition of your lungs and heart.
-Your doctor can use X-ray images to see if endocarditis has caused your heart to enlarge or if any infection has spread to your lungs.
+A chest X-ray can show your doctor the condition of your lungs and heart.
+It can help determine if endocarditis has caused heart swelling or if any infection has spread to your lungs.

 Computerized tomography (CT) scan or magnetic resonance imaging (MRI).
 You may need a CT scan or an MRI scan of your brain, chest or other parts of your body if your doctor thinks that infection has spread to these areas.

-Many cases of endocarditis are successfully treated with antibiotics.
-Sometimes, surgery may be required to fix damaged heart valves and clean up any remaining signs of the infection.
+Many people with endocarditis are successfully treated with antibiotics.
+Sometimes, surgery may be needed to fix or replace damaged heart valves and clean up any remaining signs of the infection.